about 3 years ago - AndyB - Direct link

 I’m normally loathe to call attention to praise, however I think it’s important for you all to know that I see this and have been paying attention.
 I am confident that together we’re on a path to making the forums a better experience.

-over 2 years ago - AndyB-11735 - Direct link
+about 3 years ago - AndyB-11735 - Direct link

 Sharing your own personal experience with the topic is always the most useful feedback we can receive.
 Tell us what’s causing friction, how it’s affecting your play experience, how it makes you feel.